September 30, 2009

 Remembering James Dean

-Fifty four years ago -- September 30, 1955 -- James Dean died in car accident.
+Fifty four years ago -- September 30, 1955 -- James Dean died in a car accident.
 Dean was many things: a gifted artist and pioneering "method" actor, idol to a generation of America's youth, the personification of teen angst and rebellion, enduring hero of the 1950s...

 Dean was a multifaceted, multi-talented, complex personality who could have become many more things.
 It was only through a specific combination of talent and ability, desire and focus, and hard work and happenstance that he became a timeless icon and one of the most famous figures in American pop culture.